TomCoalfish/Lua-GPUDsp/README.md

 # Lua-GPUDSP
 GPU Dsp

-# Notes
-* GPU not always necessarily faster
-* If you have lots of files or big files
+# It's not really necessary
+* So I collected it here mostly as it is something you can do
+* And think about it
+* I wanted to write my neural network into Cuda using Cutlass
-* Then you want to use the GPU
+* And to use cudnn-frontend to compute the cnn/rnn stuff

-# So it's useful
+* I might do it but I don't really use neural network for anythign other than ideas
-* To have them on the GPU
+* I would rather have the math and algorithm than use it

 # Algorithms